dezeroku/gpu_passthrough/README.md

 - modify `user` line in `/etc/libvirt/qemu.conf` so it points to your USER
 - restart libvirtd service

-## Drivers requires during Windows installation
+## Drivers required during Windows installation

 These must be installed from `virtio` ISO (obtainable with `setup.sh` to perform the installation.